5nizza/sdf-hoa/README.md

 and outputs `REALIZABLE` or `UNREALIZABLE`, and an AIGER model.
 A brief description is available in the SYNTCOMP report [https://arxiv.org/pdf/2206.00251.pdf](https://arxiv.org/pdf/2206.00251.pdf);
-the tool re-invents the ideas of Ruediger Ehlers of the [symbolic bounded synthesis](https://ruediger-ehlers.de/papers/fmsd2012.pdf).
+the tool re-invents the ideas of Ruediger Ehlers from [symbolic bounded synthesis](https://ruediger-ehlers.de/papers/fmsd2012.pdf) and others.

 ## Dependencies

 Dependencies should be placed into folder `third_parties`.
-I use the versions below but probably everything works with others as well, but make sure to modify the paths mentioned in `CmakeLists.txt`.
+I use the versions below but the tool probably also works with other versions.
+Make sure to modify `CmakeLists.txt` to use your paths to these dependencies.

 - modified aiger-1.9.4, get it from [https://github.com/5nizza/aisy/tree/master/aiger_swig](https://github.com/5nizza/aisy/tree/master/aiger_swig)
 - cudd-3.0.0
-- spot-2.11.6
+- spot-2.13.1
 - spdlog-1.12.0
 - [pstreams](http://pstreams.sourceforge.net/), version 1.0.3
 - [args](https://github.com/Taywee/args): version 6.4.6